 201

 4.5 Applications of Fourier series

 Note: 2 lectures, §9.4 in [EP], not in [BD]

 4.5.1 Periodically forced oscillation

 Let us return to the forced oscillations.
 Consider a mass-spring system as before, where we have a mass m on a spring with spring constant k, with damping c, and a force F(t) applied to the mass.
 Suppose the forcing function F(t) is 2L-periodic for some L > 0.
-We have already seen this problem in chapter 2 with a simple F(t).
+We saw this problem in chapter 2 with $F(t) = F_0 \cos(\omega t)$ .
 The equation that governs this particular setup is